Healthy Peanut Butter Cake with Chocolate Frosting

 Finalllyyyy!!
 The sucessful recipe!!
 I omitted the xanthan gum, increased the peanut butter and added more egg whites.
 This created an incredibly moist, fluffy and flavorful cake-like blondie.
 I baked this cake/blondies in a 9″ brownie pan (because I was still expecting them to turn out as blondies) so they looked more like a snacking cake or a sheet cake.
 To me, a cake has to be round.
 With frosting.
 And layered.
 So then there was Trial #6.

-Double Peanut Butter Layer Cake with Chocolate Fudge Frosting
+Healthy Peanut Butter Cake with Chocolate Frosting

 For the Cake: